a-rich/DJ-Tools/docs/tutorials/getting_started/setup.md

 # Setup

 ## Python
-The DJ Tools library uses [f-strings](https://peps.python.org/pep-0498/) so a minimum version of Python 3.6 is required.
+The DJ Tools library uses [f-strings](https://peps.python.org/pep-0498/) and the [`asyncio` API](https://peps.python.org/pep-3156/) so a minimum version of Python 3.6 is required.
 As always, when working with a Python project, you're going to want to create a [virtual environment](https://docs.python.org/3/tutorial/venv.html); [Pyenv](https://github.com/pyenv/pyenv) is really nice but if you insist on doing a system-wide Python installation then proceed with the following instructions:

 - Mac installation: `brew install python@3.6`
 - Linux installation: `sudo apt install python3.6`